paulgnz/xprnetwork-python-interface/README.md

 ### Development
-If you want to develop for **pyntelope**, here are some tips for a local development environment.
+If you want to develop for **xprpy**, here are some tips for a local development environment.
 We'll be more then happy to receive PRs from the community.
 Also we're going full [Black](https://black.readthedocs.io/en/stable/) and enforcing [pydocstyle](http://www.pydocstyle.org/en/stable/) and [isort](https://pypi.org/project/isort/) (with the limitations described in the .flake8 file)